sumyeongahn/a/index.md

-I am a Ph.D candidate at <a href="http://osi.kaist.ac.kr"> Optimization and Statistical Inference Lab</a> at KAIST, advised by Prof. <a href="https://fbsqkd.github.io"> Se-Young Yun</a>.
-Before starting Ph.D., I received a M.S in Electrical engineering at KAIST, and B.S in School of Electrical engineering at Korea Univ.

-The main goal of my research is to develop a robust artificial intelligence that can overcome obstacles which arise in the real-world, such as class imbalance problem, dataset bias, noisy lables.
+My research goal is to develop a robust artificial intelligence that can overcome obstacles which m,may arise in the real-world, such as class imbalance problem, dataset bias, noisy lables.
 I mainly worked on visual dataset but I am also interested in multimodal datasets (e.g., video dataset).

 ---